NIS-2 Directive — Cybersecurity Compliance

 Core obligations

-- Supply-chain security — cybersecurity requirements flowed to suppliers, including ERP vendors and cloud providers
+- Review the security posture of key suppliers, including ERP and cloud providers.

 Related Topics